-The Fed Cup by BNP Paribas World Group II play-off is 1-1 after the first day of play at Uniprix Stadium in Montreal.
+The Fed Cup by BNP Paribas World Group II play-off is 1-1 after the first day of play at STADE IGA in Montreal.
 Bianca Andreescu (Mississauga, ON) lost a hard-fought battle against Putintseva in the first match of the day, 4-6, 6-4, 4-6.
 Françoise Abanda tied things up for Canada, posting a win over Yaroslava Shvedova, 6-3, 6-4.

 RELATED: Andreescu edged by Putintseva

 Andreescu fought back from down a set, but was ultimately unable to hold on against her opponent.
 Ranked world no. 31, Yulia Putintseva from Kasakhztan showed her experience in the first set, taking a late break from the young Canadian.
 Andreescu bounced back in the second, taking an early 3-0 lead, before Putintseva was able to equalize.
 The Canadian took advantage of her chances and managed to break her opponent again and eventually take the second.
 In the final set, play was tight between the two, with neither giving an inch.
 In the end, the more experience Putintseva was able to overcome her opponent, winning 6-4, 4-6, 6-4 in a grueling match that lasted almost three hours.

 “For sure losing was disappointing but I fought until the end and I think that I played really good tennis.
 Just being here was so amazing for me; being part of the team is such a privilege and I’m really grateful for that,” stated Andreescu after her match.
 “I think today I showed that I can be at her level so I’m really happy with that.”